tfpauly/privacy-proxy/draft-privacypass-rate-limit-tokens.md

 ## Issuer Behavior {#issuer-stable-mapping}

-Given an Issuer Origin Secret (denoted k) and an AccessTokenRequest, from which request_key_blind, request_key, and request_signature are parsed, Issuers verify the request signature and compute a response as follows:
+Given an Issuer Origin Secret (denoted k) and an AccessTokenRequest, from which request_key and request_signature are parsed, Issuers verify the request signature and compute a response as follows:

 1. Check that request_key is a valid Ed25519 public key.
 If this fails, abort.